 These days, clutches can last for many miles in normal driving conditions.
 Clutches on trucks that regularly carry heavy loads, however, can wear out much faster.

-If you hear grinding noises when you press your clutch pedal, this indicates the clutch is faulty or damaged or there is a low level of fluid in your vehicle.
+Strange noises when the clutch pedal is pressed - If you hear grinding noises when you press your clutch pedal, this indicates that the clutch is faulty or damaged or that there is a low level of fluid in your vehicle.

-Because the clutch assembly is heavy, it should require some force to press the clutch pedal.
+The clutch feels soft while pressing - Because the clutch assembly is heavy, it should require some force to press the clutch pedal.
 If it is easier than usual to press the clutch pedal, there is an issue with your clutch.

-If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
-You may notice that the engine RPM is rising but the car is not going any faster.
+The clutch feels like it's slipping - If the clutch fails to engage even when the pedal is pressed fully, there is a problem.
+You may notice that the engine RPM is rising, but the car is not going any faster.
 If you continue to press the clutch with no result, the other parts of your engine can overheat, causing more significant damage.

-If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.
+The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

-If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the pertinent repairs.
+If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the appropriate repairs.
 If you are in the 33024 area or nearby, you can bring your car to University Auto Center.
-In addition to clutch repair, we also offer other services such as wheel alignment, brake repair, and ongoing scheduled maintenance.
+In addition to clutch repair, we also offer other services, such as wheel alignment, brake repair, and ongoing scheduled maintenance.

 Don't hesitate to schedule an appointment with University Auto Center in Hollywood today!
-You can schedule an appointment with us online at https://www.autocenterhollywood.com/ or give us a call today.
+You can schedule an appointment with us online at https://autocenterhollywood.com/ or give us a call today.
 University Auto Center - Quality and Transparency with Every Repair!.